 Washington, DC is home to the Smithsonian which is home to 19 museums.
 And the best part.
 They are all free.
 That means that you can spend a week exploring the Smithsonian alone without spending a dime.

-And let’s not forget some of the famous landmarks in DC like the White House, the Lincoln Memorial and The Mall.
+And let's not forget some of the famous landmarks in DC like the White House, the Lincoln Memorial and The Mall.
+Or check out these cool night tours to see the city and famous landmarks in a different light.

 Staying in DC is relatively cheap as well.
 While it may not be as cheap as other places in this list on the weekends it is quite easy to find hotels for under $100 in the city.
 These hotels usually cater to business travelers that call these hotels home during the week which is why the prices seem to drop down on the weekends.